 Whether you’re a new patient or a long-time member of our Valdosta family, you may have some questions about dentistry.
-Here are some of the most frequently asked questions that Dr. Brett Hester and our team hear on a regular basis.
+Here are some of the most frequently asked questions that Brett Hester, DMD and our team hear on a regular basis.

 Brushing and flossing at home is an essential aspect of oral healthcare.
 While at-home hygiene can keep oral bacteria at bay for a time, it cannot clean the teeth as well as a professional cleaning.
 Your hygienist can remove plaque and tartar from hard-to-reach areas and provide preventative treatments to protect your teeth from cavities and other potential problems.
 Most patients find that six-month cleanings are sufficient.
 However, if you’re prone to decay or gum disease, you might benefit from more frequent visits.